microsoft/vscode-docs/docs/editor/accessibility.md

 ## Debugger Accessibility

-The VS Code debugger UI is user accessible and has the following feature:
+The VS Code debugger UI is user accessible and has the following features:

 * Changes in debug state are read out (e.g. 'started', 'breakpoint hit', 'terminated', ...).
 * All debug actions are keyboard accessible.